stride3d/stride-docs/en/contributors/website/content.md

 [Creating an issue](https://github.com/stride3d/stride-website/issues) is **required** for major updates, so that others can comment on your changes and provide feedback.

-We can define bigger updates as changes to the design of the website, where you would like to see the impact of your changes beforehand to assess the desired result:
+Major updates can be defined as significant changes to the website's design, where it's beneficial to preview the impact of your changes to ensure they achieve the desired result.
+This may include:

-- Add new Eleventy shortcodes and Liquid includes
+- Adding new Eleventy shortcodes and Liquid includes
-- Update Bootstrap library or other libraries
+- Updating the Bootstrap library or other libraries
-- Update layouts
+- Modifying layouts
+- Revamping design elements

-You would start with the local development environment, which is described in the [Installation](installation.md) section.

-Then you would make your changes and test them locally.
-Once you are happy with the result, you can create a pull request to merge your changes into the `master` branch.
+Start by setting up your local development environment, as described in the [Installation](installation.md) section.
+After making and testing your changes locally, you should create a pull request to merge your changes into the `master` branch.

+Depending on the scope of your changes, it's advisable to include screenshots in your pull request or a link to your local deployment.
+This helps showcase your proposed changes to maintainers and facilitates the review process.

 ## Creating New Post